KyleRS2004/CortexRPGEngine/README.md

-**Currently the coding environment is extremely simple for the most part** -Codeblocks IDE
+**Currently the coding environment is extremely simple for the most part** I am using the CodeBlocks IDE on Ubuntu.
+I am using the GCC compiler.(With default settings setup by CodeBlocks IDE)
--Ubuntu is the OS I am running everything on.
--GCC compiler is the one I am using.(With default settings setup by CodeBlocks IDE)